 Without healthy cells, we can’t have healthy tissues, organs, or systems.
 Oxidative stress can affect all these things.

-Some folks can have issues with mitochondrial support.
-For them, it might be akin to starting up that worn out car and immediately taking it drag racing–which might just damage the engine.
-Therefore, the best support may be a slow process starting with stress relief, gentle exercise, and the use of targeted supplements.
+Therefore, the best support may be a slow process starting with stress relief, gentle exercise, and the gradual use of targeted supplements.
 Please work with a healthcare provider to determine what is best for you.

 Lifestyle factors are extremely powerful interventions—possibly even more so than supplements.
 Supplements can be helpful, but if our overall health is compromised it is like putting a finger in a leaky dam, eventually it may fail.
 Luckily, diet, exercise, sleep, and stress reduction all show great efficacy in the medical literature for reducing inflammation, modulating immune function, and supporting overall health.